-Rickets is a disease of the growing bones, characterized by defective mineralization of the osseus matrix and epiphyseal cartilage, which stems from lack of calcium and phosphorous metabolism.
+Rickets is a disease of the growing bones, characterized by defective mineralization of the osseous matrix and epiphyseal cartilage, which stems from a lack of calcium and phosphorous metabolism.
 The condition is traditionally caused by a quantitative or qualitative lack of vitamin D.

-Information about the infant's or child's age, diet, extent of sunlight exposure and geography of residence should be obtained.
+Information about the infant's or child's age, diet, the extent of sunlight exposure, and geography of residence should be obtained.
 A detailed dietary history should encompass specifics of vitamin D and calcium intake.
-Furthermore, a history of low stature in the family, alopecia, orthopedic abnormalities and consanguineous marriage should be investigated for differential diagnosis.
+Furthermore, a history of low stature in the family, alopecia, orthopedic abnormalities, and consanguineous marriage should be investigated for differential diagnosis.

-When doing a review of systems, physician's focus should be on growth and orthopedic concerns, as well as on signs and symptoms of hypocalcemia (primarily muscle cramps, tetany, paresthesias and seizures).
-Secondary to hypocalcemia, children may also say they experience carpopedal spasms.
+When doing a review of systems, the physician's focus should be on growth and orthopedic concerns, as well as on signs and symptoms of hypocalcemia.
+Some of the principal signs of hypocalcemia that the physician should take note of include muscle cramps, tetany, paresthesias, and seizures.
+Secondary to hypocalcemia, children may also report that they experience carpopedal spasms.

-As rickets is characterized by delayed growth, bone and teeth deformity, and the occurrence of pain, complete physical and dental examinations should be performed.
-The whole skeletal system should be palpated in search for tenderness and skeletal deformities, with an active search for neurologic abnormalities.
+As rickets is characterized by delayed growth, bone and teeth deformities, as well as the occurrence of pain, complete physical and dental examinations should be performed.
+The whole skeletal system should be palpated in search of tenderness and skeletal deformities, with an active search for neurologic abnormalities.

-Bone deformities of the forearms and posterior bowing of the distal tibia can be observed in infants, while toddlers who have started walking exhibit pronounced physiological bowing of the legs (also known as genu varum).
+Bone deformities of the forearms and posterior bowing of the distal tibia can be observed in infants, while toddlers who have started walking exhibit pronounced physiological bowing of the legs, which is a condition that is also known as genu varum.
 Older children may have valgus or “windswept deformity” in the legs.

 Laboratory and radiographic features

 When resources are available, laboratory and imaging techniques should be used for confirming the diagnosis and etiology of the disease.
-Radiology is not only a diagnostic tool, but can also reveal the degree of severity from bone softening to the different degree of bone fraying and deformities.
+Radiology is not only a diagnostic tool but can also reveal the degree of severity from bone softening to the different degrees of bone fraying and deformities.

-Most common laboratory findings in nutritional rickets (i.e. due to vitamin D deficiency) are decreased levels of serum calcium, serum phosphorus, calcidiol, calcitriol, and urinary calcium, but increased levels of serum parathyroid hormone, alkaline phosphatase and urinary phosphorus.
+The most common laboratory findings in nutritional rickets (i.e. due to vitamin D deficiency) are decreased levels of serum calcium, serum phosphorus, calcidiol, calcitriol, and urinary calcium, as well as increased levels of serum parathyroid hormone, alkaline phosphatase, and urinary phosphorus.
 If both serum inorganic phosphorus and parathyroid hormone levels are normal, the diagnosis of rickets is unlikely.

 The earliest radiographic findings of rickets consist of slight axial widening at the growth plate, which is followed by a decrease in the density of the metaphyseal side of the growth plate.
-As the disease progresses, the widening of the growth plate increases and the zone of provisional calcification becomes irregular.
+As the disease progresses, the widening of the growth plate increases, while the zone of provisional calcification becomes irregular.

-The radiographic changes are best observed in the regions where the growth is the most active (such as the knees, proximal humeri and wrists).
-Classic radiographic findings are fraying and widening of the metaphysis, widening of the distal physis and angular deformities of the arm and leg bones.
+These radiographic changes are best observed in the regions where the growth is the most active, such as the knees, proximal humeri, and wrists.
+Classic radiographic findings are fraying and widening of the metaphysis, widening of the distal physis, and angular deformities of the arm and leg bones.